-When a student approaches a faculty member with a complaint, the faculty member listens with grace and respect.
+When a student approaches a faculty member with a complaint, the faculty member listens with sincerity and respect.
 The faculty member's response is sensitive to the maturity level of the student.
 Every effort is made to take advantage of the teaching moment presented.

 Using the approved Student Grievance Form, the student should explain the nature of the grievance, giving specific information regarding the date, time, and witnesses.
 The student should also indicate what he or she perceives to be the desired outcome.

 The department chair then meets with the faculty member to discuss the student's formal complaint.
 The student may be invited to meet with the department chair and the faculty member together to resolve the complaint.
 If the student is satisfied, he or she signs the form indicating that a resolution was achieved.
-If unsatisfied, the student may have the department chair acknowledge the grievance by signing it.
-The student may then take the grievance to the appropriate college dean.
+If unsatisfied, the student may have the department chair acknowledges the grievance by signing the grievance form.
+The student then takes the grievance to the appropriate college dean.